Complementary and Alternative Therapies

 Biofeedback is a technique used to train your mind to control the way your body works.
 It does not appear to affect cancer cells, but it has helped patients reduce severity and occurrence of headaches and chronic pain.

 No dietary changes have been found to cure cancer, but good nutrition is an essential part of your treatment plan.
-Talk with your doctor or a registered dietitian before trying any dietary supplements.
+Talk with your healthcare provider or a registered dietitian before trying any dietary supplements.

 Art Therapy, Dance Therapy, Music Therapy, and Imagery